AMLing2/imgWaves/README.md

 imgwaves -h
 ```

-Input a b/w or grayscale image where a specified function (a sine wave by default) will be drawn in a line over the image, being flat in black regions and following the function in white or brighter regions, the image can be inverted with the -I option.\
+Input a b/w or grayscale image where a specified function (a sine wave by default) will be drawn in a line over the image, being flat in black regions and following the function in white or brighter regions.\
 The ramp options -R and -r specify how fast to ramp up the gain for the function when moving from dark to brigher pixels, set -Rr to 0 to disable ramping.\
-Colors can be changed with the --line-color and --background-color options, and the line thickness can be set with the -L option.\
-The output file can be specified with the -o option where it will overwrite the previous file.
 Set the output file as a .svg to create a vector graphics image.
 The supported output filetypes are: .png, .jpg, .pnm, .tga, .svg.\
 Other functions such as the ones in the **ex/** folder can be input with the -f option.\
 Example:
 ```